-Pocket springs are smaller, softer springs housed in individual fabric pockets, allowing them to work independently, fitting to the sleepers body shape.
-This means each partner has their own support system, so when one partner moves in the night, the other is less likely to be disturbed.
-Spring counts typically vary from 600-800 up to 2,500 but can go higher offering a range of tensions and comfort ratings.
+Pocket springs are smaller, with softer springs housed in individual fabric pockets, allowing them to work independently and fit to the sleeper’s body shape.
+This means that each partner has their own support system so, when one partner moves in the night, the other is less likely to be disturbed.
+Spring counts typically vary from 600-800 to 2,500, but can go higher offering a range of tensions and comfort ratings.

 Price: Higher end

-Mattress fillings in sprung mattresses will settle over the first few months of use making your mattress unique to your body shape.
+Fillings in sprung mattresses will settle over the first few months of use, making your mattress unique to your body shape.
 This may be more obvious in more expensive mattresses with more fillings.
 Turning your mattress regularly will help even out any settlement.
 Find out more about mattress settlement here.

-Fillings are used inside interior sprung mattresses to create different comfort options.
-The type of filling chosen can affect resilience, durability, flexibility, the ability to absorb body moisture and price.
+The type of filling chosen can affect resilience, durability, flexibility, the ability to absorb body moisture, and price.

 The purpose of various fillings:

-- Cotton: Creates a soft feel is able to absorb moisture
+- Cotton: Creates a soft feel and is able to absorb moisture

 - Foams: Used for their soft cushioning effect

 - Hair: Highly resilient, often described as “nature’s spring”

 - Coir: Made from coconut fibre and used next to the spring to stop the spring being felt